Sparse Variable Selection on High Dimensional Heterogeneous Data with Tree Structured Responses: INTRODUCTION

-In the real world, this problem may be even challenging, for the origin of different samples is lost either through data compression or experimental necessity in most cases.
-Nowadays genetic association studies rarely see the origin of samples listed. $Z$ becomes the confounding factor between $X$ and $Y$ \cite{henderson1975best}.
-One challenge of the heterogeneous data variable selection problem is to correct the confounding effects introduced by $Z$.
+To deepen understanding of the challenge that heterogeneity is introduced to biological or medical data sets and define the problem, consider that we have data samples in the format of $(X, Z, Y)$, where $X$ stands for the explanatory variables, $Y$ stands for the responses, $Z$ stands for the indicator of the data source.
+The dependency between $X$ and $Y$ is the premise of any variable selection tasks \cite{rakitsch2013lasso}, and the dependency between $X$ and $Z$ is induced through heterogeneity \cite{wang2017variable,wang2017multiplex}.
+The data collection procedure we mentioned brings the dependency between $Z$ and $Y$.
+In the real world, this problem may be even intractable, for the origin of different samples is lost either through data compression or experimental necessity in most cases.
+Nowadays genetic association studies are rarely aware of the origin of the samples listed. $Z$ becomes the confounding factor between $X$ and $Y$ \cite{henderson1975best,Wang2019,Dinga2020,Hatoum2020}.
+One challenge of the heterogeneous data variable selection problem is to mitigate the confounding effects brought by $Z$.

+Aside from challenges above, many of the real world biological and medical data sets are collected along with multiple response variables.
+These responses are often more closely related and could share common relevant covariates than others and then form the tree or other kinds of structures \cite{chen2010graph,kim2012tree,ye2017sparse,wang2019graph}.
+For instances, in genetic association analysis, which aims to select the single-nucleotide polymorphism (explanatory variables) that could affect the phenotype (response variables), the genes in the same pathway pretend to share the common set of relevant explanatory variables than other genes.